prideout/aobaker/README.md

 $ brew install embree tbb cmake
 ```

-You'll also need a compiler that support OpenMP, which is a bit tricky if you've already got clang installed.
+You also need a compiler that supports OpenMP, which is a bit tricky if you've already got clang installed.
 Here's how I did it:

 ```bash
 brew uninstall gcc